-So, what is exercise science exactly?
-It can be viewed as the multidisciplinary study of human movement involving components of biological, physical and health sciences to explain structural and functional changes that occur on the physiological, biochemical and biomechanical levels.
+Exercise science is the multidisciplinary study of human movement involving components of biological, physical, and health sciences to explain structural and functional changes that occur on the physiological, biochemical, and biomechanical levels.

-And due to the wide range of subject matter that can potentially be covered, the good news is a degree in this field opens up many pathways – though some of these opportunities will involve further education.
+And due to the wide range of subject matter that can potentially be covered, the good news is a degree in this field opens up many pathways – though some of these careers related to fitness and physical rehabilitation will involve further education.

 Now, are you a recent graduate with a degree in Exercise Science or currently majoring in or thinking of choosing this subject as your major?
 If you said yes to one of these questions, then keep reading on!